Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Conclusion

 \section{Conclusion}

 We presented a novel context-aware framework to measure student behavioral engagement in a classroom setting.
-The proposed framework uses a Vision-Language Model (VLM) to parse student actions and a Large Language Model (LLM) to categorize engagement based on the resulting action sequence and the classroom context (i. e., peers' activities).
-The experimental results demonstrated that context awareness is crucial to take into account because, depending on the context, the same action may indicate engagement or disengagement.
-On our created dataset, we evaluated the proposed framework and obtained F1 scores for engagement classification of 92\%, 86\%, and 85\% with manual, Gemini-based, and modified VLM-based temporal action segmentation, respectively.
+The proposed framework employs a Vision-Language Model (VLM)-based action parser to get a sequence of student actions during an arbitrary time interval and then feeds this student sequence, along with the classroom context (i.e., peers' activities), to a Large Language Model (LLM) for engagement measurement.
+The experimental results demonstrated that context awareness is crucial to take into account to detect disengaged students because, depending on the context, the same action may indicate engagement or disengagement.
+On the constructed dataset, we evaluated the proposed framework and obtained engagement classification F1 scores of 92\%, 86\%, and 88\% using manual, Gemini-based, and modified VLM-based temporal action segmentation, respectively.
 Furthermore, the proposed framework overcomes the challenge of the scarcity of annotated data required to model the diversity of student behaviors.